InTensorfiers/intensorfiers.github.io/docs/installation/steps/install-os.md

-# 1. INSTALL OPERATING SYSTEM
+# 1. Install Operating System

 ## What is Operating System?